suboczsubocz702/ArchLinux-hardening-guide/README.md

 # 1. Important takes
 - For a more secure system search for QubesOS, Whonix, TailsOS
-- Most imporant is proper PERSEC, that is securing your personal information from people whitch whom you don't want to share it
+- Most imporant is proper PERSEC, that is securing your personal information from people whom you don't want to share it
 - Avoid ecosystems like google, proton ecosystem, which in itself is pretty good (proton), but I'll redirect you to The Hated One yt video about Proton Ecosystems
 - Use Tor Browser if in need to do something sketchy or embarrasing
 - Use Monero when possible, the guide to convering money or other crypto was covered by Mental Outlaw in his yt video